 To watch this recipe a different way, check out my web story: making the keto cream cheese waffles!

-You only need a few basics ingredients to make keto waffles with almond flour and cream cheese.
+You only need a few basic ingredients to make keto waffles with almond flour and cream cheese.

 This almond flour waffle batter must be prepared in a high-speed blender to cream a smooth low-carb pancake waffle batter with no gritty flavor.